 A rigid appearance policy at a school is clearly entirely reasonable provided it complies with equality law...
 Permitting long hair for girls and not for boys may be regarded as discriminatory since boys nowadays not unusually wear their hair longer.
 But I have no doubt that 'not unusual' does not equate to conventional and an appearance policy such as the one operated by the defendants is not discriminatory albeit it applies different rules to girls than for boys.
 In the result, I reject the claimant's arguments that there is sex discrimination but accept that the policy as now applied can result in indirect race discrimination.
 For someone having the views held by the claimant it is discriminatory.
 But, as I have said, that does not necessarily mean that there was an unlawful refusal to accept the claimant in cornrows in September 2009.
 That will depend on what the defendants knew or ought to have known at the time.”

 I included the text because the media interpretation of the ruling is far more sensationalist.
-Despite this I agree judgement was served in the case above as the facts stood.
+Despite this I agree justice (a finding of indirect racism) was served in the case above as the facts stood.
 This was a useful ruling seeing that the school altered their uniform policy in order to make an explicit prohibition of cornrows for boys in all circumstances without consultation.

-It was unlawful the policy was drawn and put into effect, the court also exposed the ineptitude of the Equality and Human Rights Commission (ECHR) on matters such as this;
+It was unlawful that the policy was drawn and put into effect, the court also exposed the ineptitude of the Equality and Human Rights Commission (ECHR) on managing matters such as this;

 “The Equality and Human Rights Commission (ECHR) applied for and on 23 September 2010 was granted permission to intervene.
 It instructed a Professor John to produce a report upon which it intended to rely to put forward written and perhaps, if it wished to apply to do so, oral submissions.
 Professor John's report was thoroughly unsatisfactory and, once obtained, should not have been relied on by the ECHR.
 I need not go into detail since the ECHR has accepted that it could not rely on the report, has withdrawn from the claim and is to pay the defendants' reasonable costs incurred in dealing with Professor John's report.
 Suffice it to say that those advising the ECHR showed a decided lack of judgment in serving Professor John's report and producing written arguments based upon it.”